vpenso/scripts/docs/net/ib/topology.md

 ## Fat-Tree

-**Fat-Tree** topologies provide (non-)blocking fabrics
+* pros
+  - simple routing
+  - maximal network throughput
+  - fault-tolerant (path diversity)
+  - credit loop deadlock free routing
+* cons
+  - large diameter...
+  - ...more expensive

+most common topology

-- Consistent hop count, resulting in predictable latency.
+- consistent hop count, resulting in predictable latency.
-- They do not scale linearly with cluster size (max.
+- does not scale linearly with cluster size (max.
 7 layers/tiers)
-- The switches at the top of the pyramid shape are called **Spines**/Core
+- switches at the top of the pyramid shape are called **Spines**/Core
-- The switches at the bottom of the Pyramid are called **Leafs**/Lines/Edges
+- switches at the bottom of the pyramid are called **Leafs**/Lines/Edges
-- **External Connections** connect nodes to edge switches.
+- **external connections** connect nodes to edge switches.
-- **Internal Connections** connect core with edge switches.
+- **internal connections** connect core with edge switches.
-- **Constant Bisectional Bandwidth** (CBB)
+- constant bisectional bandwidth (CBB)
-  - Non blocking (1:1 ratio)
+  - non blocking (1:1 ratio)
-  - Equal number of external and internal connections (balanced)
+  - equal number of external and internal connections (balanced)
-- **Blocking** (x:1), external connections is higher than internal connections, over subscription
+- **blocking** (x:1), external connections is higher than internal connections, over subscription

 ## Torrus